 Discovery

-This is a strong skill description that clearly communicates both what the skill does and when to use it, with rich trigger terms covering many natural user phrasings.
-The main weakness is its broad scope which could potentially overlap with other coding or component-building skills, though the emphasis on design quality and avoiding generic AI aesthetics provides some differentiation.
+This is a strong skill description that clearly communicates its purpose, provides extensive trigger terms, and explicitly states both what it does and when to use it.
+The main weakness is potential overlap with general web development or coding skills, though the emphasis on design quality and aesthetics provides some differentiation.
 The description uses proper third-person voice throughout.

 Implementation